jpivarski/phases/README.md

       def getParameter(param: String): T
     }

 with a lot of boilerplate to copy the parts that don't change from one phase's representation to the next.
-It's tempting to just write
+It's tempting to just write the following with a mutable `var phase`:

     class Config(var phase: P, parameters: T*) {
       def setParameter(param: String, value: T): Config =